VladimirKalachikhin/gpsdPROXY/README.md

 As a side, you may use **gpsdPROXY** to collect data from sources that do not have data lifetime control.
 For example, from VenusOS where there are no instruments data reliability control, or from SignalK, where there it timestamp at least.
 Other side effect is storing MOB data and calculate of collision capabilities for AIS targets.
 But you can just use **gpsdPROXY** as websocket proxy to **gpsd**.
 However, currently the **gpsdPROXY** is actually a back-end for [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master).
-As such, it has many features not described in the documentation.
+As such, it has many features poor described in the documentation.

+This code is written without the use of AI, "best practices," OOP and IDE.

 ## Features
 This cache/proxy daemon collect AIS and all TPV data from **gpsd** or other source during the user-defined lifetime and gives them by [?POLL;](https://gpsd.gitlab.io/gpsd/gpsd_json.html#_poll) request of the **gpsd** protocol.